zhansingsong/create-fes/README_EN.md

 create-fes example --help
 ```
 ## Custom template
-Creating fes-app process with `create-fes` command，which offers to choice templates function:
+Creating fes-app process with `create-fes` command, which offers to choice templates function:
 ```
 What template do you need?
 pc
 other custom template(<path-to-template>)
 ```
-choosing `other custom template(<path-to-template>)` option，and then:
+Choosing `other custom template(<path-to-template>)` option, and then:
 ```
 Please input a valid path of template?
 $ /path/to/your/template #absolute path